MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 ## Defining observability

-While observability and monitoring complement each other, there is a notable distinction:
+While observability and monitoring complement each other, there's a notable distinction:

 - **Monitoring**: Collects information and informs you that it detected an issue based on you configuring it to monitor for those conditions.
 You're monitoring for known or predictable failures.
 - **Observability**: The ability to understand what's happening inside a system by looking at the output data.
 An _observability solution_ helps you analyze this data to assess the system's health and find ways to fix problems in your IT infrastructure.